muratck86/BTK-BookStore-ZComert/Readme.md

 ## Upload
 - Create new controller named FilesController, add an Upload POST method.
 - Create a Media folder in the WebApi project.
+## Download
+- Create a Get method in the FilesController.